 The costs to take cards with your reader will depend on which company you use to process your transactions.
 For both mobile readers and USB readers for virtual terminals, cards will be subject to the swiped transaction rates you pay to your processor.

 You may see pricing on the mobile reader’s website (like the Clover Go pricing) – this pricing applies if you process transactions by signing up with that particular company.
-For example, if you sign up to use the Clover Go through First Data on their website, you can expect to pay the pricing listed on the website.
+For example, if you sign up to use the Clover Go through their website, you can expect to pay the pricing listed on the website.
 However, if you purchase a Clover Go reader through your processor who supports it, you will not have the extra pricing costs listed on the Clover Go page – you will only pay your processing costs with your processor as agreed.
 Your processor’s costs may be higher or lower than the published pricing on the reader’s website.

 Are there consequences for not using EMV equipment?